MisterTarock/Ultracar/README.md

 * Define the 'checkpoints' through the "ModelCheckpoint" Keras function.
 This allows to tell the training program how the model should be saved.
 Here we use a .h5 file type output and that we save only when the epoch is better than the last better one (when the error is minimized).

 * Compile the model and define how we want to define the error and the optimizer that will variate the learning factor (here we used Adam, following the ||source|| code).
-For the error, we chosed the mean_squared_error that works this way:
+For the error, we chose the mean_squared_error that works this way:

     * square the difference between supposed value and the value we got
     * add up all those differences for as many data points as we have